Geeksltd/Programming.Tips/docs/Methods.md

 - A level of abstraction below the original method; or
 - At the same level as the original one, merely a restatement of its implementation.

 > **Methods that do one thing cannot be reasonably divided into sections.
-They don’t need #Region blocks or headline comments to divide the implementation into sections.**
+They don’t need `#Region` blocks or headline comments to divide the implementation into sections.**

-### One Level of Abstraction per Method
+### One level of abstraction per method

 In order to make sure our methods are doing “one thing,” we need to make sure that the statements within our methods are all at the same level of abstraction.